TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Introduction

 \section{Introduction}

 Recent text‑to‑image (T2I) models produce photo‑realistic and semantically aligned images for open‑domain prompts ~\citep{wan2025wan,zheng2024cogview3,seedream2025seedream}.
-The strong performance motivates real utility for professional image generation, \eg, scientific illustrations, engineering drawings, and patent‑style diagrams~\citep{kolpakov2006biouml,gowaikar2024agentic,tang2024exploring,fang2017creatism,elasri2022image}.
-In this study, we aim to define and benchmark the professional image generation problem, where the model takes a technical documentation, and produce an image that is not only visually plausible but also {information‑dense} and {factually precise}.
+The strong performance motivates real utility for technical image generation, \eg, scientific illustrations, engineering drawings, and patent‑style diagrams~\citep{kolpakov2006biouml,gowaikar2024agentic,tang2024exploring,fang2017creatism,elasri2022image}.
+In this study, we aim to define and benchmark the technical image generation problem, where the model takes technical documentation, and produces an image that is not only visually plausible but also {information‑dense} and {factually precise}.
 Representative scenarios include biology schematics, engineering or patent embodiments, and scientific diagrams.
 However, this task requires evaluation that goes beyond aesthetics to verifiable correctness.

-Different from daily images, fine‑grained mistakes common in professional figures, such as misplaced organelles, omitted mechanical components, or incorrect data relations, can invalidate the entire illustration while remaining subtle to non‑experts and invisible to generic image metrics\citep{li2024aigiqa,min2025exploring,agnolucci2024arniqa} or "few‑second glance" human judgments.
-As shown in Figure~\ref{fig:teaser}, the state-of-the-art proprietary models generate seemingly correct but far from usable professional images.
+Different from daily images, fine‑grained mistakes common in technical figures, such as misplaced organelles, omitted mechanical components, or incorrect data relations, can invalidate the entire illustration while remaining subtle to non‑experts and invisible to generic image metrics\citep{li2024aigiqa,min2025exploring,agnolucci2024arniqa} or "few‑second glance" human judgments.
+As shown in Figure~\ref{fig:teaser}, the state-of-the-art proprietary models generate seemingly correct but far from usable technical images.
 We argue that the existing holistic scoring is too coarse to capture these failure modes reliably.
-The key to making consistent improvement for the professional image generation task is by creating a consistent and comprehensive grading signal across different domains, tasks, and samples.
+The key to making consistent improvement for the technical image generation task is by creating a consistent and comprehensive grading signal across different domains, tasks, and samples.